rdhakan13/ETH_Price_Predition/data/python_scripts/README.md

 ### Blockchain Data

-Blockchain data is acquired from 3 separate sources, to be able to choose the most complete data source, are patch any incomplete data points.
+Blockchain data is acquired from 3 separate source to be able to choose the most complete data source and patch any incomplete data points.

 #### bitinfocharts.com